-University Senate Meeting: Nov 17, 2014

-Campus Governance Leaders & Council and Committee Chairs

-- Please sign in

-- Pick up your assigned iClicker

-- Take a seat in the front

-Senators:

-- Please sign in

-- Pick up your assigned iClicker

-- Take a seat in the chairs angled toward the center

-Guests/Visitors:

-- Please sign in on visitor sign in sheet - Take a seat in the chairs towards the back of the room

-- Approval of Senate Minutes of September 29, and November 3, 2014

-- President's Report -- Robert J. Jones

-- Interim Provost's Report Timothy Mulcahy

-- Senate Chair's Report Joette Stefl-Mabry

-- Other Reports

-- SUNY Senators' Report (J. Philippe Abraham, Danielle Leonard, John Schmidt)

-- Graduate Student Association Report Caitlin Janiszewski, President

-- Student Association Report Marc Cohen, Student Association Representative

-- Council/Committee Chairs' Reports

-- CAA Deborah Bernnard, Chair

-- CAFFECoR Carol Jewell, Chair

-- CERS Susanna Fessler, Chair

-- COR Kajal Lahiri, Chair

-- CPCA Sanjay Putrevu

-- GAC Abebe Rorissa, Chair

-- GOV Cynthia Fox, Chair

-- LISC Boris Goldfarb, Chair

-- UAC Robert Yagelski, Chair

-- ULC Michael Jaromin, Chair

-- UPPC Christine Wagner, Chair

-- Unfinished Business

-- New Business

-- Adjournment

-Approval of Senate Minutes of September 29th and October 20th, 2014

-• President's Report - Robert J. Jones

-Interim Provost's Report - Timothy Mulcahy

-Senate Chair's Report - Joette Stefl-Mabry [1 of 6]

-I. Informational
+COUNCIL AND COMMITTEE SUMMARIES

+Meeting of the University Senate, November 17, 2014 As submitted to Yenisel Gulatee, Senate Secretary, University Senate

+UNIVERSITY SENATE CHAIR'S REPORT -Joette Stefl-Mabry, Chair

-- November 6th, 2014 Senate Chair received a request from Interim Provost Timothy Mulcahy for 3-5 faculty nominees to serve on the Blue Ribbon Panel on Adjuncts/Contingent Faculty and similar assistance in identifying possible appointees to a committee that will be reviewing grad student compensation issues.
+- On November 6th, 2014 the Chair of the Senate received a request from Interim Provost Timothy Mulcahy for 3-5 faculty nominees to serve on the Blue Ribbon Panel on Adjuncts/Contingent Faculty and similar assistance in identifying possible appointees to a committee that will be reviewing grad student compensation issues.
 The requests were forwarded to the Chair of the Governance Council Cynthia Fox.
-The Governance Council will forward their recommendations to the Interim Provost, who will then send back to the Governance Council a preferred roster for consideration and approval in keeping with Section 2.5.5 of the Faculty Bylaws. - November 6th, 2014 Senate Chair received an email from Suzanne K. Freed, Assistant Vice Provost for Undergraduate Education stating that the State Education Department has officially registered Urban Studies and Planning as a major, effective immediately.
+The Governance Council will forward their recommendations to the Interim Provost, who will then send back to the Governance Council a preferred roster for consideration and approval in keeping with Section 2.5.5 of the Faculty Bylaws. - On November 6th, 2014 the Chair of the Senate received an email from Suzanne K. Freed, Assistant Vice Provost for Undergraduate Education stating that the State Education Department has officially registered Urban Studies and Planning as a major, effective immediately.
 The Senate approved the major in the spring of 2012.
-This means that that the Urban Studies and Planning is no longer a concentration in the Interdisciplinary Studies major.

-- Senate Chair's Report Joette Stefl-Mabry [2 of 6] - The annual Fall Faculty Meeting was held on Wednesday, November 5th 2014.
-It was an armchair discussion with President Robert J. Jones, Interim Provost Tim Mulcahy and Vice President for Research Jim Dias, moderated by Senate Chair Joette Stefl-Mabry. - October 13th, 2014 Senate Chair received a request from the GSA's Wages and Benefits Committee to make a presentation to the Senate.
+This means that that the Urban Studies and Planning is no longer a concentration in the Interdisciplinary Studies major. - The annual Fall Faculty Meeting was held on Wednesday, November 5th 2014.
+It was an armchair discussion with President Robert J. Jones, Interim Provost Tim Mulcahy and Vice President for Research Jim Dias, moderated by Senate Chair Joette Stefl-Mabry. - On October 13th, 2014 the Chair of the Senate received a request from the GSA's Wages and Benefits Committee to make a presentation to the Senate.
 Chair Stefl-Mabry suggested that the Committee make its presentation at the SEC.
 The Committee made their presentation to the SEC on November 03, 2014.
-The presentation is included in the GSA's Senate report. - October 17th, 2014 Senate Chair received a request from CCI Dean Sue Faerman and Associate Provost for Program Development Ann Marie Murray, regarding the processes required to create a new Department of Computer Engineering.
-Chair Stefl-Mabry requested the assistance of Immediate Past Chair, Christine Wagner and Vice Chair Cynthia Fox.

-- Senate Chair's Report Joette Stefl-Mabry [3 of 6] - November 5th, 2014 Senate Chair Stefl-Mabry and Immediate Past Chair Wagner received an email from Interim Provost Mulcahy stating that he had received a formal request from the College of Computing and Information to create a Department of Computer Engineering to provide an academic support structure for the new degree in Computer Engineering.
+Their presentation is included in the GSA's Senate report. - On October 17th, 2014 Chair Stefl-Mabry received a request from CCI Dean Sue Faerman and Associate Provost for Program Development Ann Marie Murray, regarding the processes required to create a new Department of Computer Engineering.
+Chair Stefl-Mabry requested the assistance of Immediate Past Chair, Christine Wagner and Vice Chair Cynthia Fox. - On November 5th, 2014 Chair Stefl-Mabry and Immediate Past Chair Wagner received an email from Interim Provost Mulcahy stating that he had received a formal request from the College of Computing and Information to create a Department of Computer Engineering to provide an academic support structure for the new degree in Computer Engineering.
 In the interest of honoring Article 2.2.2 of the Senate Charter/By-Laws Interim Provost Mulcahy sought the Senate's advice as to how to submit his recommendation in support of this request for Senate Consideration.
-The request has been sent to Cynthia Fox, Chair of the Governance Council. - The Senate Officers (Chair, Vice-Chair and Immediate Past Chair) believe the process would be that a proposal for a new department with rationale and resource implications would come out of CCI to the Provost, who in turn would send it to the UPPC as a follow-up to the already approved program announcement (i.e., initial proposal) for the major in computer engineering.
-The proposal to form the department, which ideally might have come to UPPC along with the formation of the major, is the administrative unit that would house the major.
+The request has been sent to Cynthia Fox, Chair of the Governance Council. - O Currently the Senate Officers (Chair, Vice-Chair and Immediate Past Chair) believe the process would be that a proposal for a new department with rationale and resource implications would come out of CCI to the Provost, who in turn would send it to the UPPC as a follow-up to the already